phlax/aio.app/README.rst

 Signals
 ~~~~~~~

-Any section in the configuration that starts with listen: will subscribe listed functions to given events
+Any section in the configuration that starts with "listen/" will subscribe listed functions to given events

 An example listen configuration section

 .. code:: ini

-	  [listen:example]
+	  [listen/example]
 	  example-signal = my.example.listener

 And an example listener function